lightningvend/vendimint/README.md

 ### How Payments Work

 As mentioned above, [Fedimint](https://fedimint.org/) is used as the underlying lightning payment processor.
 Fedimint's lightning module allows for funds to be locked into a contract that, once funded via a lightning gateway, can only be redeemed by possessing a private key that is specified at contract creation.
+Here are the three steps that an incoming lightning payment follows, from the federation's perspective:

 1. An unfunded lightning receive contract is created in the federation, and a `claim_pk` is specified (along with some other data that isn't relevant here)
 2. The contract is funded by a lightning gateway in exchange for the invoice's pre-image, which is decrypted by the federation